A selection of longform essays and reviews I've written that have been professionally published.

 Weekly column for The Jewish Link of New Jersey (May 2014-June 2016)

-Please note that my columns, namely the ones that dealt with current events as opposed to personal anecdotes, often reflect opinions I held at the time of writing and do not necessarily (or even usually) reflect my current views and opinions.
+Please note: my columns, especially the ones that dealt with current events as opposed to personal anecdotes, often reflect opinions I held at the time of writing and do not necessarily (or even usually) reflect my current views and opinions.